frmas5pd8/Ecommerce_Manual_Testing_Project/README.md

 * File uploaded in the repo of main branch.
 Also shared a link of file.
 * Link : https://drive.google.com/file/d/19ZBriwKMOyJrGK-4Fu7V5R7rj89sqJVE/view?usp=drive_link

-# Test Strategy Document
-* It is a high-level document that outlines the overall approach, objectives, and scope of testing for a software project.
-It defines the testing techniques, tools, resources, and timelines to be used during the testing process.
-The test strategy ensures alignment with project goals, quality standards, and stakeholders' expectations, providing a framework to guide the detailed test planning and execution phases.
-* File uploaded in the repo of main branch.
-Also shared a link of file.
-* Link :

 # Test Scenario Document
 * It is a specific set of test cases that collectively verify a particular aspect or functionality of a software application.
 It defines the conditions, actions, and expected results to test a specific requirement or feature.
 Test scenarios help ensure comprehensive testing coverage and aid in identifying defects early in the testing process.
 * File uploaded in the repo of main branch.
 Also shared a link of file.